Skip to main content

 We test full sex hormone panels (testosterone, free testosterone, SHBG, estradiol, DHEA-S, and sometimes LH and FSH) along with thyroid and cortisol patterns.
 Hormone replacement is data-driven and anchored to symptoms, not to internet protocols.
 We do not chase supraphysiological numbers.

 The Deep Dive is not a cancer screen, but it surfaces patterns associated with cancer risk (chronic inflammation, metabolic dysfunction, low fiber and protein, alcohol burden, suspicious imaging findings).
-For high-risk patients, we coordinate Galleri multi-cancer tests, mammograms, prostate MRIs, or colonoscopies through specialists at Penn, Jefferson, or Temple.
+For high-risk patients, we coordinate Galleri multi-cancer tests, mammograms, prostate MRIs, or colonoscopies through specialists at Penn, Jefferson, Temple, or Main Line Health.

 Wearable data (Oura, Whoop, Apple Watch) tracks heart rate, HRV, respiratory rate, and movement to estimate sleep stages.
 For patients with persistent fatigue, snoring, or witnessed apneas, we order home sleep testing (WatchPAT or Lofta) to look for obstructive sleep apnea.
 Untreated sleep apnea is one of the most reversible drivers of fatigue and cardiovascular risk.